alaingalvan/raw-vulkan/readme.md

 An attempt to generate accurate raytracing using Vulkan's Compute Pipeline to get levels of quality similar to Mitsuba's Physically based renderer.

+### Host vs. Device Memory Benchmark

+A comparision of rendering using data in *host visible space* vs data in *device visible* space.

+### Pipeline Cache Benchmark

+A comparison of continuously regenerated Pipelines vs. the use of pipeline caches.
+A pipeline cache allows the device to store the pipeline in a binary representation for reuse later in uses of the program.

 [release-img]: https://img.shields.io/badge/release-1.0.0.0-B46BD6.svg?style=flat-square
 [license-img]: http://img.shields.io/:license-mit-blue.svg?style=flat-square
 [license-url]: https://opensource.org/licenses/MIT